AppleGamer22/applegamer22.github.io/content/posts/configurations/goreleaser/index.md

 ```

 ## Homebrew Tap
 [Homebrew](https://brew.sh) is a popular package repository among macOS users, which allows the additions of third-party repositories, colloquially known as Taps.
+Similarly to the AUR, tap repositories host installation scripts that the `brew` CLI can understand.
+After releasing to [GitHub](#github) or GitLab, your [custom](https://goreleaser.com/customization/homebrew/) installation script can be uploaded to your tab repository on **GitHub**.

 ```yml
 # yaml-language-server: $schema=https://goreleaser.com/static/schema.json